Harika-SVL/Databases/notes.md

 * Let's create a multi az rds mysql db instance and then create a read replica in a different region
 * With multi az, we get HA and auto failover.
 This is generally used in production
-* The cross region read replica is to offload the read traffic for analytics/Business Intelligence applciations
+* The cross region read replica is to offload the read traffic for analytics / Business Intelligence applciations
 * Create a multi AZ DB instance with mysql of size t2.micro or t3.micro, storage => gp2 (20GB), new security group
 * Create a read replica in different region

 ### Aurora Architecture

-* Aurora for mysql gives 5 times improvement and Aurora for postgres gives 3 times imporovement in query performance
+* Aurora for mysql gives five times improvement and Aurora for postgres gives three times imporovement in query performance
-* Aurora Architecture:
+* _**Aurora Architecture**_ :

     [ Refer Here : https://docs.aws.amazon.com/AmazonRDS/latest/AuroraUserGuide/Aurora.Overview.html ]

 ![alt text](shots/15.PNG)

-* Features of Aurora :
+* _**Features of Aurora**_ :

     [ Refer Here : https://docs.aws.amazon.com/AmazonRDS/latest/AuroraUserGuide/Concepts.AuroraFeaturesRegionsDBEngines.grids.html ]

 ### RDS Proxy

-* Supported for internal/private connections with in AWS from serverless to database
+* Supported for internal / private connections with in AWS from serverless to database
 * RDS Proxy makes database HA by reusing database connections

 ![alt text](shots/16.PNG)